OX Coin (OX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 OX Coin Historical Price

-According to the latest data gathered on OX Coin live price page, the current price of OX Coin is 0.00108381USD.
-The circulating supply of OX Coin(OX) is 8.27B OX , giving it a market capitalization of $8.96M.
+According to the latest data gathered on OX Coin live price page, the current price of OX Coin is 0.00106428USD.
+The circulating supply of OX Coin(OX) is 8.27B OX , giving it a market capitalization of $8.83M.

 The OX Coin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of OX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.